-Let Goldenwest Insurance Experts Take Care of You
+Let Goldenwest Licensed Sales Agents Take Care of You

 Goldenwest is proud to offer Medicare as a service to our members.
-We can offer expert advice as you begin a new phase of life.
-From understanding what Medicare is, what coverage you might need, and how to sign up- We'll take care of you.Talk With a Medicare Expert
+If you need help choosing a Medicare Plan, a qualified agent can provide you with assistance.
+From understanding what Medicare is, what coverage you might need, and how to sign up.
+We’ll take care of you!Talk With a Licensed Sales Agent

 What is Medicare?

 Medicare is split into 4 different parts: A, B, C, and D.